adamsoliev/bearblog/intro-sql/blogpost.md

 <!-- /////////////////// -->
 ### <a id="common-table-expressions" href="#table-of-contents">COMMON TABLE EXPRESSIONS</a>

-`COMMON TABLE EXPRESSIONS or CTEs` allows you to define a named subquery and run it as a prologue, and then refer to its result set like any other relation in `FROM` of the main query.
+`Common table expressions` (CTEs) let you define a named subquery, run it as a prologue, and then refer to its result set like any other relation in the main query’s `FROM`.

-The optional `RECURSIVE` keyword turns a CTE from a mere syntactic convenience into a feature where CTE query can refer to its own output.
+The optional `RECURSIVE` keyword turns a CTE from a mere syntactic convenience into a feature where the CTE query can refer to its own output.
 A recursive CTE has the general form:
 ```
 non-recursive term
 UNION or UNION ALL
 recursive term
 ```

-Only the recursive term may reference CTE itself.
+Only the recursive term may reference the CTE itself.
 The first term acts as the base case, and each subsequent iteration of the recursive term builds on the prior results until no new rows are produced or the condition is met.

 Recursive CTEs are most often used to work with hierarchical or graph-like data.